roeeoz/gptQuest/README.md

 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo`, `gpt-4`)
 - To use Azure OpenAI on your data: an existing Azure Cognitive Search resource and index.

-## Deploy the app
-You should have an app services which is configured to pull and has authentication configured az acr login -n roozcontainerregistry docker build . --file WebApp.Dockerfile --tag roozcontainerregistry.azurecr.io/gptquest:latest;
-docker push roozcontainerregistry.azurecr.io/gptquest:latest;

 ### Deploy from your local machine

 #### Local Setup: Basic Chat Experience